+A $100 rebate is available per toilet for up to two WaterSense labeled high-efficiency toilets purchased and installed.
 Toilets can account for about 30% of an average home's water consumption.
 Older toilets use 3-5 gallons of water per flush.
 Extensive performance testing over the past decade has significantly improved new high efficiency toilets to ensure quality and functional products.
-A large range of tested and certified WaterSense labeled toilets is available under $200.
+A large range of tested and certified WaterSense labeled toilets are available for under $200.

+A $100 rebate is available for qualifying clothes washers.
 EPA estimates ENERGY STAR qualified clothes washers use about 37% less energy and 50% less water than regular washers.
 In a typical American home, clothes washers are used for about 350 loads per year.
 An older, top-loading clothes washer uses about 41 gallons of water per load.
 A newer, more efficient washer uses an average of less than 20 gallons per load and has a higher capacity, which means you can wash more clothes per load.
-At 20 gallons per load, there is potential to save 7,000 gallons of water per year.
+At 20 gallons per load, there is potential to save 4,000 gallons of water per year.
 High efficiency clothes washers also have a faster spin cycle than older models, reducing drying time.
 The ENERGY STAR website notes that if your washer is over 10 years old, you could save $135 on utility bills.

-Appliance Depot, a self-sustaining job training business that salvages, refurbishes, and sells used appliances, accepts clothes washers and other items donated by residents.
+Clothes washers: Appliance Depot, a self-sustaining job training business that salvages, refurbishes, and sells used appliances, accepts clothes washers and other items donated by residents.
 Donations are tax deductible.
-Appliance Depot partners with social service agencies to provide job training for low income residents.. http://www.appliancedepotbham.com/index.php
+Appliance Depot partners with social service agencies to provide job training for low income residents. http://www.appliancedepotbham.com/index.php

 The City's commercial water customer class makes up approximately 18% of the City’s total annual water consumption.
 This customer class is comprised of restaurants, hotels, fitness centers, grocery stores, etc. A study of water audits completed at 741 commercial sites in six states found potential water savings from efficiency measures ranged from 20 to 26%.
 At most sites in national studies, the greatest water savings (63%) were achieved through conservation measures related to domestic plumbing fixtures- low-volume toilets, urinals, showerheads and faucets.